awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-fleets-creating.md

 1. **Fleet Details**\.
    + **Name** – Create a meaningful fleet name so you can easily identify it in a list and in metrics\.
    + **Description** – \(Optional\) Add a short description for this fleet to further aid identification\.
    + **Fleet type** – Choose whether to use on\-demand or spot instances for this fleet\.
-Learn more about fleet types in [Choose Computing Resources](gamelift-ec2-instances.md)\.
+Learn more about fleet types in [Choosing computing resources](gamelift-ec2-instances.md)\.
    + **Metric group** – \(Optional\) Enter the name of a new or existing fleet metric group\.
 When using Amazon CloudWatch to track your Amazon GameLift metrics, you can aggregate the metrics for multiple fleets by adding them to the same metric group\.
    + **Instance role ARN** – \(Optional\) Enter the ARN value for an IAM role that you want to associated with this fleet\.
 This setting allows all instances in the fleet to assume the role, which extends access to a defined set of AWS services\.
-Learn more about how to [Access AWS Resources From Your Fleets](gamelift-sdk-server-resources.md)\.
+Learn more about how to [Communicate with other AWS resources from your fleets](gamelift-sdk-server-resources.md)\.
+When creating a fleet with an instance role ARN, you must have IAM PassRole permission, as described in [IAM policy examples for GameLift](gamelift-iam-policy-examples.md)\.
    + **Certificate type **– Choose whether to have GameLift generate a TLS certificate for the fleet\.
 With this feature enabled for a Realtime fleet, GameLift automatically authenticates the client/server connection and encrypts all communication between game client and server\.
 Once the fleet is created, you cannot change the certificate type\.
    + **Binary type** – Select the binary type "Script"\.
    + **Script** – Select the Realtime script you want to deploy from the dropdown list\.
+   + **Home region** – Indicates the Region where the fleet is being created\.
+It is also where the selected build is located\.
+You can change the home Region by selecting a different Region in the Console's header\.
+Fleet instances are deployed in the fleet's home Region\.

 1. **Instance type**\.
 Select an Amazon EC2 instance type from the list\.
 The instance types listed vary depending several factors, including the current region, the operating system of the selected game build, and the fleet type \(on\-demand or spot\)\.
-Learn more about choosing an instance type in [Choose Computing Resources](gamelift-ec2-instances.md)\.
+Learn more about choosing an instance type in [Choosing computing resources](gamelift-ec2-instances.md)\.
 Once the fleet is created, you cannot change the instance type\.

+1. **Location management**\.
+Select one or more additional remote locations to deploy instances to\.
+This option is available when creating a fleet in an AWS Region that supports multi\-location fleets \(see [Using GameLift in AWS Regions](gamelift-regions.md)\)\.
+The fleet deploys instances to its home Region, which is the Region where the fleet is being created\.
+If you select additional locations, fleet instances are also deployed in these locations\.
+Locations are disabled if the selected instance type is not available in that location\.

 1. **Process management**\.
 Configure how you want server processes to run on each instance\.